 Fuel Consumption: Lack of sufficient data meant the client was unable to identify the least fuel-efficient activities and blocked them from making improvements.
 The client was also unable to understand the impact of emission-related vessel upgrades.

-Decentralized documentation (Statement of Facts, Daily Progress Reports, …) caused confusion due to multiple Excel files that were not always up-to-date and resulted in time-consuming data aggregation.
+Decentralized documentation (Statement of Facts, Daily Reports, …) caused confusion due to multiple Excel files that were not always up-to-date and resulted in time-consuming data aggregation.

 Spinergie's Smart Fleet Management Solution

 Spinergie's SFM (Smart Fleet Management) tool is built to track, coordinate and optimize offshore operations.
-SFM relies on a combination of algorithmic interpretation of vessels’ AIS signal in relation to geo-fenced locations, as well as vessel data such as Daily Progress Reports and sensor data.
+SFM relies on a combination of algorithmic interpretation of vessels’ AIS signal in relation to geo-fenced locations, as well as vessel data such as Daily Reports (DRs) and sensor data.

 Live Operations tracking

 Vessel AIS (Automatic Identification System) data is embedded on an interactive map dashboard displaying relevant geo-fenced data (e.g., port, channel, operations and mooring areas, etc.).
-This enables users to get live updates of vessel positions, enriched with both DPR and onboard & offshore sensor data—without making phone or VHF calls.
+This enables users to get live updates of vessel positions, enriched with both DR and onboard & offshore sensor data—without making phone or VHF calls.

 The client can also configure custom alerts to be instantly notified upon the occurrence of any event or vessel activity (vessel leaving site, high fuel consumption, or intrusion of foreign vessels, etc.).
 This enables stakeholders to take reactive decisions when operations are not performing as expected and, in the end, reduce delays & demurrage.

-Smart Reporting with digital DPRs
+Smart Reporting with digital DRs

-Key Performance Indicators for performance optimization
+Track Key Performance Indicators for performance optimization

 A. Transshipping and Load Rate analysis